Fee simple

+A fee simple without such limitations is a "fee simple absolute", the amplest form of property ownership (allodial title excepted).

+The rights of the owner of a fee simple may still be extrinsically limited, say by government powers of taxation, compulsory purchase, police power, and escheat.

 History

 The word "fee" is related to the term fief, meaning a feudal landholding.
 Feudal land tenures existed in several varieties, most of which involved the tenant having to supply some service to his overlord, such as knight-service (military service).
 If the tenant's overlord was the king, grand serjeanty, then this might require providing many different services, such as providing horses in time of war or acting as the king's ceremonial butler.
 These fiefs gave rise to a complex relationship between landlord and tenant, involving duties on both sides.
 For example, in return for receiving his tenant's fealty or homage, the overlord had a duty to protect his tenant.
 When feudal land tenure was abolished, all fiefs became "simple", without conditions attached to the tenancy.